-Candidates who are awarded grades C to A in Cambridge IGCSE Thai are well prepared to follow Level 3 courses in Thai, or the equivalent.
+Candidates who are awarded grades C to A in Cambridge IGCSE First Language Japanese are well prepared to follow courses leading to AS and A Level Japanese, or the equivalent.

-Cambridge ICE (International Certificate of Education) 14
+1.4 Cambridge ICE (International Certificate of Education)

 Cambridge ICE is a group award for Cambridge IGCSE.
-It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in at least seven subjects.
-To qualify for the Cambridge ICE award learners are required to have studied subjects from five groups: two languages from Group 1, and one subject from each of the remaining four groups.
-The seventh subject can be taken from any of the five subject groups.
+It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in a number of different subjects.